 - The Federation: They are the only known post-war democratic government and are dedicated to old world ideals such as liberty and the rule of law.
 However, there are lots of corruption and red tape within their government.

 - Friendly Enemy: Possible if you have a good relationship with them but choose to follow the House or Wild Card path.
 They'll still accept/like/idolize you (so long as you don't piss them off), but they won't trust you enough to let you do any more NCR-affiliated quests.

 - From Nobody to Nightmare: To the Khans the NCR is an example of this.
-The republic started out as a small rural town that were constantly threatened and raided by them back in the original Fallout.
-By the time of New Vegas, the grandchildren of the very people that they bullied has driven their tribe to near extinction.
+The republic started out as a small rural town that was constantly threatened and raided by them back in the original Fallout.
+By the time of New Vegas, the grandchildren of the very people that they bullied have driven their tribe to near extinction.
 Interestingly, the best option for the Khans is to accept their loses, and leave the Mojave to do their own bit of nation building.

 - Gas Mask Mooks: The Veteran Rangers and Heavy Troopers.